TCHINDAJOEL/image-processing-with-python/README.md

-# mage-processing-with-python
+# image-processing-with-python
-mage processing with python
+image processing with python